 In the wake of Blake’s shooting, a rumor circulated online that Blake was a child rapist.
 There is no evidence for this claim, which was either an intentional lie or based on a misreading of court records.

 With video footage of the confrontation, taken from across the street, appearing online just hours after the shooting, protests broke out in Kenosha on Sunday and continued throughout the week.

 The sheriff’s department set a citywide curfew for 8 p.m. (later moved up to 7 p.m.), but protesters remained outside, clashing with riot gear-equipped police officers who used tear gas on the crowd.

 Some in the crowd of protesters set cars on fire and broke windows, which led to the National Guard being called in on Monday as protests and violent confrontations intensified.
 Protesters could also be seen shooting fireworks at the officers who were protected behind riot shields.

-Footage from Kenosha appeared online, resembling many of the scenes that were recorded amid the Black Lives Matter protests from earlier this year in response to Floyd’s death.
+Footage from Kenosha appeared online, resembling many of the scenes that were recorded amid the BLM protests from earlier this year in response to Floyd’s death.
 Those protests sparked conversations about the role violence should play in protests for racial justice.

 Protests also included calls to “defund the police,” a rallying cry for the demilitarization of domestic law enforcement.

 If the similar circumstances and footage suggested that the Kenosha protests were just an extension of the summerlong BLM protests, a vigilante shooting on Wednesday night may indicate an escalation of anti-BLM actions.